Health & Nutrition

 There are thousands of enzymes and each one is designed to participate in a very specific chemical reaction.
 A given enzyme isn't a general-purpose nutrient like amino acids or calcium that can be used by just about any organism.
 Animals (including humans and birds) do use enzymes to digest their food, but these are their own enzymes synthesized in the body for that specific purpose.
 They don't rely on plant enzymes to do the job for them, because plants don't digest food and therefore don't have enzymes that were designed to help with digestion.
 The plant enzymes were synthesized for an entirely different purpose and usually can't do anything else.
 There's a small number of plant enzymes that can coincidentally help out with digestion, but these are an exception to the general rule.

 There currently isn't any information on whether birds process plant enzymes differently than humans do, but it's very likely that it works pretty much the same way in both groups; their overall digestive process is similar.
 The mainstream medical point of view is that humans normally produce all the digestive enzymes they need and food enzymes do little or nothing for us.
-In any case, most of them are destroyed in the body before they reach the small intestine, which is the point where we could hypothetically begin to make use of them.
+In any case, most of the enzymes in food are destroyed in the body before they reach the small intestine, which is the point where we could hypothetically begin to make use of them.
+Enzymes are made of protein, and protein is quickly broken down into its component amino acids in the stomach.
 As the Huffington Post stated (amusingly but rather awkwardly), "Meaningful health effects of swallowing an enzyme that doesn't survive to see the duodenum are dubious at best."

 Enzymes are often described as "living" or the "life force" of foods, which they certainly are not.
 They are chemical compounds that don't have any attributes that could reasonably be described as life, and there are a host of other chemical compounds in plants that are just as essential to the plant's survival.
 We wouldn't describe calcium or carbohydrates as "living", and it doesn't make any more sense to describe enzymes in these terms.